Jay Mohr's 'Everything Channel' View

 They know how to build complex network solutions, but can they put together a bike?

-That question for Ingram Micro's VentureTech members at the Spring Invitational in New Orleans was answered with a resounding yes after they assembled some 60 bikes, which were donated to children from the West Bank Boys & Girls Club.
+That question for Ingram Micro's VentureTech members at the Spring Invitational in New Orleans was answered with a resounding yes after they assembled some 60 bikes, which were donated to children from the West Bank Boys and Girls Club.
 Of course, most teams took some 30 minutes to build the bikes.

 Ron Cook, chairman of Connecting Point in Las Vegas, got down and dirty working on his team's bike just like it was a blade server on the fritz.
 And Dan Wensley, vice president of Partner Development at managed services platform provider LPI Level Platforms, took his team's bike for a spin once it was complete.